AdobeDocs/journeys.pt-BR/help/using/functions/functionin.md

 `in(<duration>,<listDuration>)`

-Retorne um booleano.
+Retornar um booleano.

 ## Exemplo

 `in(4,[4,5,3,4])`

-Retorna true.
+Retorna verdadeiro.

 `in(8,[4,5,3,4])`

-Retorna false.
+Retorna falso.

 `in(#{ExperiencePlatform.ProfileFieldGroup.profile.person.gender}, ["male"])`